bactensor/collateral-contracts/README.md

 ### Recommended Validator Integration Guide (as used by ComputeHorde)

 <details>
-<summary>Click to expand recommended validator setup flow</summary>
+<summary>Click to expand recommended validator setup flow and cmdline snippets</summary>

 This is the validator integration flow currently used by the **ComputeHorde** subnet (`sn12`).
 Other subnets are encouraged to adopt the same model — only the `--netuid` parameter needs to be adjusted.